 A tracheostomy may be placed surgically or percutaneously.
 A surgical open tracheostomy and percutaneous dilational tracheostomy (PDT) both require similar anethesia, analgesia, positioning, and sterile technique.
 In both procedures, the patient is positioned supine with the neck extended (unless the patient requires cervical spine precautions)(Engels, 2009).
 Care should be taken that all equipment is at bedside and functioning adequately.
 Prior to insertion, the cuff of the tracheostomy tube should be tested to make sure it is working properly.

 When the tracheostomy is an elective procedure, it is important to obtain consent for the procedure and to educate the patient on the rationale behind the decision for a tracheostomy.
 The patient should also be informed that postoperatively there will be a period of communication difficulty due to a lack of airflow through the vocal folds, resulting in aphonia (no voicing) or limited voicing.
-Complications should also be reviewed.
+Complications of tracheostomy should also be reviewed.